Our Student Wellbeing Program

 Student Safety and Participation

 At Sacré Cœur, we actively encourage all students to openly express their views and feel comfortable about giving voice to the things that are important to them.

 We teach students about what they can do if they feel unsafe and enable them to understand, identify, discuss and report on child safety.
 We listen to and act on any concerns students, or their parents or carers, raise with us.

 Sacré Cœur’s Child Safety Policy demonstrates the School’s commitment to the Victorian Child Safe Standards as set out in Ministerial Order No. 870.

-The Child Safe Standards requires schools to plan, implement and review strategies that will embed a culture of child safety. in conjunction with the Principal, the Child Safety Officer (Risk and Compliance Manager) plays an essential role in ensuring that Sacré Cœur is a child safe school.
+The Child Safe Standards requires schools to plan, implement and review strategies that will embed a culture of child safety. in conjunction with the Principal, the Child Safety Officer (Director of Risk and Compliance) plays an essential role in ensuring that Sacré Cœur is a child safe school.
 The Child Safety Officer (Director of Risk and Compliance) leads the School’s Child Safety Culture by providing support, advice, training, monitoring, communicating and the implementation of Child Safety processes.

 - Child Safety Policy (May 2021)

 - Child Safety Code of Conduct (May 2021)

 - Child Protection - Reporting Obligations Policy (May 2021)